Guru-RF/SVXSpot/README.md

 # Choosing a frequency and ctcss tone

-We advice a frequency not in use by nearby repeaters, also do not use ISM frequency 433Mhz ... i use 439.100 on 70cm and 145.250 on 2m
+We advice a frequency not in use by nearby repeaters, also do not use ISM frequency 433Mhz ... we use 439.100 on 70cm and 145.250 on 2m

 For CTCSS tone ... use a tone not localy used ... we use 88.5